 Joana received the shoebox at a vacation bible school in Quezon City, a suburb of Manila.
 Included in the box was a small photo of a little boy in a cowboy shirt holding a lariat.
 The boy had included his name and address.

-Eleven years later Joana decided to use Facebook to see if she could find the person who packed her box: “I still wanted to thank the person who gave me the box that had meant so much to me.”
+Eleven years later Joana decided to use Facebook to see if she could find the boy who packed her box: “I still wanted to thank the person who gave me the box that had meant so much to me.”

 In the rural community of Midvale (pop.
 160), Tyrel was intrigued by a message from “a random girl in the Philippines.”